revsys/django-health-check/docs/settings.rst

 .. data:: WARNINGS_AS_ERRORS

-    Treats :class:`ServiceWarning` as errors, meaning they will case the views to respond with a 500 status code.
+    Treats :class:`ServiceWarning` as errors, meaning they will cause the views to respond with a 500 status code.
 Default is ``True``.
 If set to ``False`` warnings will be displayed in the template on in the JSON response but the status code will remain a 200.